fokusms3-design/SpaceShooter/README.md

 # SpaceShooter
 ENGLISH
-English Translation Matching Romanian Design - Manus The translation process is ongoing.
-I've read the original file and created an English version with the same format, now saving it to a new file.

-Traducerea în engleză a fost realizată cu succes, păstrând exact același design și structură ca originalul în română.
-Fișierul este atașat mai jos. translated_content.txt
-Text · 3.92 KB
-View all files in this task
-Task completed
-How was this result?
-Suggested follow-ups
 🚀 SPACE SHOOTER — Game Rules
 General Description
 Space Shooter is an arcade game where you control a futuristic cannon and must destroy waves of enemy ships across 5 levels of increasing difficulty.
 Collect resource bags to protect your cannon with shields and try to achieve the highest score possible.

-GmailGoogle CalendarGoogle Drive

 🚀 SPACE SHOOTER — Game Rules
 General Description